Equivariant formality of the little disks operad: Homotopy orbits of the little disks -operad

 To conclude the proof, observe that the map $\Dd_n \to f\Dd_n \to Z$ factors through $(\Dd_n)_{hO(n)}$ and the resulting factorization $(\Dd_n)_{hO(n)} \to Z$ is a degreewise weak equivalence, completing the proof. \end{proof}

-\begin{remark} It is important to remember that taking a fibrant replacement in the model category of complete dendroidal spaces can change a dendroidal space quite significantly.
+\begin{remark} The model category of complete dendroidal Segal spaces presents the $\infty$-category of $\infty$-operads (with no restrictions on colors).
+Taking a fibrant replacement in this model structure can change a dendroidal space quite significantly.
 For example, take $G$ a topological group and view it as a topological operad concentrated in arity $1$.
 Then $N_d(G)$ is the dendroidal space that sends the linear tree $[n]$ to $G^n$ and any other tree to $\varnothing$.
-On the other hand, a fibrant replacement of this dendroidal space sends any linear tree to $BG$ (and non-linear trees to $\varnothing$).
+This is not complete unless $G$ is contractible, and a fibrant replacement is the dendroidal space that sends any linear tree to $BG$ (and non-linear trees to $\varnothing$).
 In particular, formality of these two diagrams are very different conditions.
 In the first case, it means formality of the Hopf algebra $\Aa_{\pl}(G)$ whereas in the second case it means formality of $\Aa_{\pl}(BG)$.
-This explains the apparent discrepancy between our main result and the fact that the framed little disks operad is not formal in odd dimensions (see \cite{Moriya} and \cite{KW}). \end{remark}